PaNOSC-ViNYL/ase/doc/python.rst

    ['q', 'w', 'e']

    The line b = a gives a new name to the array, and both names now refer to the same list.

    However, often a new object is created and named at the same time, in this example the number 42 is *not* modified, a new number 47 is created and given the name ``d``.
-And again later, ``e`` is a name for the number 47, but then a *new* number 48 is created, and ``e`` now refers to that number:
+And later, ``e`` is a name for the number 47, but then a *new* number 48 is created, and ``e`` now refers to that number:

    >>> c = 42